bpype/blender-studio-pipeline/docs/addons/cloudrig/workflow-enhancements.md

 ## Better Duplicate & Extrude
 -  Extruding (**E**) or duplicating (**Shift+D**) bones increments existing numbers in the bone name:
-- `Bone1` becomes `Bone2` rather than `Bone1.001`.
+- Duplicating `Bone1` creates `Bone2` rather than `Bone1.001`.
-- Works with symmetry.
-If `Bone2` already exists, it will just jump to `Bone3`, and so on.
+- Accounts for occupied names: If `Bone2` already exists, it will create `Bone3` instead.
+- Works with symmetry: the opposite side bone will also be incremented.
-- **Shift+D** duplicates bone and constraint drivers.
+- With **Shift+D**, drivers on bone and constraint properties will also be copied.

 <video src="/media/addons/cloudrig/better_duplicate_extrude.mp4" controls></video>

 ## Bone Selection Pie (Alt+D)
-A pie menu bound to **Alt+D** lets you select bones related to the active bone.
+A pie menu bound to **Alt+D** lets you select bones related to the active bone, in Pose, Weight Paint, and Edit modes.
 <img src="/media/addons/cloudrig/pie_bone_find.png">

 - Up/Down: A bone with a higher/lower number in the name than current, letting you jump from `Hair1.L` to `Hair2.L`, even if those bones have nothing to do with each other.
 - Left/Right: The parent bone, or child bone.
-If there are multiple children, it's a drop-down menu.
+If there are multiple children, they're shown in a drop-down menu.
-- Top Left/Right: Bones who target the active bone with any of their constraints, and bones targeted by this bone by any constraints.
+- Top Left/Right: Bones who target or are targeted by this bone via constraints.
 - Bottom left: The start and end handles of Bendy Bones.
 - Bottom right: A pop-up menu to search a bone by name.

 ## Bone Specials Pie (X)
 A pie menu bound to the **X** key for deletion and symmetry.
 <img src="/media/addons/cloudrig/pie_bone_specials.png">

 - **Toggle Armature X-Mirror**: Whether armature editing operations affect both sides.
 - **Toggle Pose X-Mirror**: Whether transforming bones affects both sides.
 - **Delete**: Deletes the selected bones.
 Even in Pose Mode.
 Also deletes drivers of the deleted bones.
 The button indicates when Armature X-Mirror is on, to avoid accidental deletions.